glouw/blog/_posts/2019-04-11-Reverse-Engineering-Age-of-Empires-2-Part-1.md

 The `data_offset`, in bytes, determines where within the DRS database a file format of SLP, wav, or binary is placed.

-SLP files contain visual animations. wav files contain sounds and music. binary files contain scripts, or color palettes.
+SLP files contain visual animations.
+Wav files contain sounds and music.
+Binary files contain scripts, or color palettes.

 Both terrain and unit sprite / building animations are stored as SLP files within terrain.drs and graphics.drs, respectively.